Second brain for relationships

 Is Intriq a personal CRM?

-Intriq is a relationship memory app — a private, iPhone-first alternative to traditional personal CRMs.
-It overlaps with the personal CRM category, but is built around remembering context about people rather than managing a sales pipeline.
+Intriq is a relationship memory app: a private, iPhone-first alternative to traditional personal CRMs.
+It overlaps with the category, but is built around remembering context about people rather than managing a pipeline.

 What is relationship memory?

-Relationship memory is the practice of keeping the soft, useful context about people — what someone told you, what they care about, what you promised, who they introduced you to — so you can recall it before the next conversation.
-It is the layer that contact apps and sales CRMs were never designed to hold.
+Relationship memory is the practice of keeping the soft context about people: what they told you, what they care about, what you promised, who they introduced you to.
+It is the layer contact apps and sales CRMs were never designed to hold.

 How is Intriq different from Dex, Clay, or Monica?